Bush to Beach

 Drive: 200 km | appr.
 4,5 - 5,5 hours

-The road from Nairobi to Narok town is approximately 4 hours, depending on the traffic at Mai Mahiu (slow-moving trucks driving up the escarpment).
+The journey from Nairobi to Narok town takes approximately 4 hours, depending on the traffic at Mai Mahiu (slow-moving trucks driving up the escarpment).
 You'll climb up and down the escarpment, with endless views across the low-laying Masai plains.
 It's a tarmac road and in good condition.
-In Narok you can fuel up your car.
-After Narok, you need to follow the C12, leading to Sekanani gate.
-Google Maps leads you to the C11.
-DON’T take that road.
-It’s a very rough road, bad for the car, and will take much longer.
-Follow the C12 to Sekanani gate, and branch left where you see the signpost to the camp.
-Then it’s a short ride on a rough road.
+In Narok, you can fuel up your car.

-Maji Moto is a natural hot spring, about 1-hour drive from Masai Mara's Sekanani gate.
-The hot springs are the lifeline for the cattle and communities that have settled in the vicinity.
-Over and over again, roadtrippers mention that the stay at this Masai camp was a highlight of their trip.
+Maji Moto is a natural hot spring about 1-hour drive from Masai Mara's Sekenani gate.
+The hot springs provide the lifeline for the Masai communities and their cattle.
+Over and over again, road trippers mention that the stay at Maji Moto Eco Camp was a highlight of their trip.

 We selected this camp, because it boasts a breathtaking location on the Loita Hills, is very well managed by real Masai warriors, and the great attention to detail provides for a real barefoot luxury experience.
 A stay included a full day of guided activities (nature walks, warrior training, fire making, beading, hot-spring visit).